- Education and Training: display, extension, focus group, participatory research, workshop

 - Farm Business Management: agricultural finance, market study, marketing management

 - Sustainable Communities: new business opportunities, partnerships, public participation, social capital

 Short term outcomes of the project include increased understanding of effective strategies that promote the development of local food systems.
-As we documented this information, we provided feedback to case study participants to help them understand the needs of the food system in their communities, and methods to increase awareness of the economic impacts of local food markets among economic development leaders, local food business owners, and consumers.
+As we document this information, we will provide feedback to case study participants to help them understand the needs of the food system in their communities, and methods to increase awareness of the economic impacts of local food markets among economic development leaders, local food business owners, and consumers.
 With this increased understanding and some practical examples in mind, producers will have additional tools to develop local market opportunities.

 Intermediate outcomes of the project focus upon using the lessons learned through our case studies, with the expectation that more producers will use the strategies we advocate as a way to engage new audiences in their promotion of local foods.
 This information will help producers to understand consumers’ and institutional food buyers’ purchasing behaviors, policy needs for developing local food systems, and other issues to facilitate involvement of the community in developing local food systems.

-Long term, we would like to see the manual help create economically viable food sheds in rural Illinois.
+Long term, we would like to see the manual help create economically viable foodsheds in rural Illinois.
 By providing producers with guidelines and practical examples of two successful rural marketing ventures, we anticipate that producers will have the tools to develop viable markets closer to home while contributing to the economic stability of their communities.
 Among consumers, local elected officials, and economic development directors, we hope to increase the acceptance and support of local food systems.